-RELATIONSHIPS WITH VENDORSWe select the vendors and contractors with which we do business on the basis of arms-length and appropriate business criteria and not on the basis of gifts to persons, the existence or amount of other support a vendor or contractor provides to Children's Hospital (except in connection with a legally appropriate discount or rebate), vendor or contractor support of Children's Hospital research, or other inappropriate factors.
-We endeavor to conduct business with vendors and contractors in a way that maximizes the ability of Children's Hospital to carry out its patient care, research and education missions and in accordance with legal and ethical standards aimed at preventing conduct that may inappropriately influence purchasing decisions.
-Please refer to the Interactions with Vendors policy (A-3-07) and related policies, such as the Control of On-site Activity by Vendors (A-3-08) for more information.
+We select the vendors and contractors with which we do business on the basis of arms-length and appropriate business criteria and not on the basis of gifts to persons the existence or amount of other support a vendor or contractor provides to the Hospital (except in connection with a legally appropriate discount or rebate), vendor or contractor support of Hospital research, or other inappropriate factors.
+We endeavor to conduct business with vendors and contractors in a way that maximizes the ability of the Hospital to carry out its patient care, research, and education missions and in accordance with legal and ethical standards aimed at preventing conduct that may inappropriately influence purchasing decisions.
+Please refer to the Interactions with Vendors policy (A-3-07) and related policies, such as the Control of On-site Activity by Vendors (A-3-08) and Conflicts of Interest policy (A-3-1) for more information.